-Doug Radigan is an aggressive trial and appeals lawyer representing corporate and individual clients in complex commercial and civil litigation in the state and federal courts of Massachusetts and New England.
+Doug Radigan, Practice Area Leader for Dispute Resolution & Trials, is an aggressive trial and appeals lawyer representing corporate and individual clients in complex commercial and civil litigation in the state and federal courts of Massachusetts and New England.
 Doug has substantial courtroom and dispute resolution experience on behalf of clients across a wide range of types and industries, including manufacturers, banks and financial institutions, closely-held corporations and utilities facing high-stakes, hotly-contested claims.

 Doug has a well-regarded reputation for negotiating distribution, licensing and IP agreements, for handling workouts for banks and lenders and for representations in shareholder fights.
 Clients seek Doug’s counsel in a wide variety of disputes, including:

 - Allegations of fraud, theft, breach of fiduciary duties, conspiracy and other alleged improprieties

 - Contract disputes, commercial lease evictions and breaches and mortgage foreclosures

 - Environmental enforcement actions and other environmental disputes, especially ones in the manufacturing context

 - Manufacturing and distribution disputes

 - Corporate and partnership dissolutions and disputes, as well as claims for misappropriation of trade secrets, breach of non-competition covenants, non-solicitation agreements, confidentiality restrictions and a wide variety of employment matters

 - Land disputes before the Massachusetts Land Court and Superior Court including: Actions to Try Title, Actions to Quiet Title, Actions to Reform Deeds, Boundary Disputes, Easement and Rights of Way disputes, determination of zoning applications, zoning and/or permitting appeals